 HIGH PLAINS TEXAS WINE COUNTRY

 Whenever Texas wine country is mentioned, most people assume you’re speaking of Hill Country (located near Austin).
 But the truth is, High Plains is the heart of Texas wine country.
-And they have a James Beard nomination and the pristine grape growing conditions to prove it.
+And they have two James Beard nominations and the pristine grape growing conditions to prove it.

 Regardless of your geographic positioning (High Plains or Hill Country), if you’re talking about Texas wine country, you can’t talk about it without mentioning Kim McPherson of McPherson Cellars.